-Wash the head of cauliflower, remove the stem/core, and break into smaller chunks.
+- Wash the head of the cauliflower, remove the stem/core, and break it into smaller chunks.

-Heat a couple tablespoons of coconut oil in a large sauté pan over medium heat.
+- Heat a couple of tablespoons of coconut oil in a large sauté pan over medium heat.

-Replace lid and cook for a few more minutes and then remove from heat.
+- Replace the lid and cook for a few more minutes and then remove from heat.